 MPS IV (Morquio syndrome)

-MPS IV is one of the mucopolysaccharide diseases and is also known as Morquio syndrome.
+MPS IV is a mucopolysaccharide disease known as Morquio or Morquio-Brailsford syndrome.
 MPS IV takes its name from Dr. Morquio, a pediatrician in Montevideo, Uruguay, who in 1929 described a family of four children affected by this condition.
 As the same condition was also described in the same year by Dr. Brailsford from Birmingham, England, it is sometimes known as Morquio-Brailsford syndrome.
+MPS IV has a wide range of symptoms that vary in severity and can be managed and treated with enzyme replacement therapies.
+There is no cure for MPS IV.

-There is a continuous process in the body of replacing used materials and breaking them down for disposal.
-Children with MPS IV are missing an enzyme which is essential in cutting up the mucopolysaccharides called keratan sulfate.
-The incompletely broken down mucopolysaccharides remain stored in cells in the body causing progressive damage.
-Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.
+The body constantly replaces used materials and breaks them down for disposal.
+MPS IV patients are missing an enzyme essential to breaking down the mucopolysaccharide keratan sulfate.
+These materials remain stored in the body’s cells, causing progressive damage.
+Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 How common is MPS IV?

 MPS IV is one of the rarest of the MPS diseases in the United States.
-Reliable incidence figures are not available, but estimates have varied between 1 in 200,000 live births to 1 in 300,000 live births.
+Reliable incidence figures are not available, but estimates find the disease in 1 in 200,000 to 300,000 individuals.

 How is the disease inherited?

-We all have genes inherited from our parents which control whether we are tall, short, fair, etc. Some genes we inherit are “recessive,” that is to say we carry the gene, but it does not have any effect on our development.
 MPS IV is caused by a recessive gene.
-If an adult carrying the abnormal gene marries another carrier, there will be a one in four chance with every pregnancy that the child will inherit the defective gene from each parent and will be affected with the disease.
+There is a one in four chance with every pregnancy that the child will inherit the defective gene from each carrier parent and will be affected with the disease.
 There is a two in three chance that unaffected brothers and sisters of children with MPS IV will be carriers.
-They can be reassured, however, that as the disease is so rare, the chance of marrying another carrier is very slight provided they do not marry a cousin or other close family member.

 Is there a cure for MPS IV?